 How they fail to see it, I do not know.
-When I attended MD’s wedding I saw a dark cloud literary hovering over the reception.
+When I attended MD’s wedding, I saw a dark cloud literary hovering over the reception.
 A feeling of dread came over me as my gaze wandered around the faces of the people celebrating the union.
-I never believe about visions but I became so certain at that moment that his life with his new bride will not end very well.
-I hoped for the best and thought myself silly when two years passed and we saw their marriage doing good with just an occasional lovers quarrel all newly weds have anyway.
+I never believe about visions, but I became so certain at that moment that his life with his new bride will not end very well.
+I hoped for the best and thought myself silly when two years passed, and we saw their marriage doing good with just an occasional lovers quarrel all newly weds have anyway.

-But here is the scenario: We believed that Mrs. MD never loved MD.
-I mean, that she has never fallen in love with him during their dating period.
+But here is the scenario: We believed that Mrs MD never loved MD.
+I mean that she has never fallen in love with him during their dating period.
 Marrying him was a calculated move.

 MD suffered from a white knight syndrome and Mrs. MD was a damsel in distress.
 She was an adopted child suffocating under the rigid upbringing of her overbearing mother.
 Before they met MD was planning to work in the US.
 He was waiting for an offer from a big IT company.
 Meanwhile Mrs.MD’s mother wanted Mrs. MD to marry a rich businessman of her choice.
 When they met, MD made no secret of his plans of going to America.
 When he proposed, Mrs.MD suddenly found a way to escape the clutches of her mother.
 But of course MD didn’t see it that way.
 They were in love and he needed to rescue her from the loveless marriage her mother was forcing her to commit to.

-Whatever the reasons were: pressure of being in a new place, a demanding job, a reduced time of togetherness, one reason was clear: Mrs MD’s love for him was not strong enough to withstand the trails and challenges that all married couples face.
-Or that love was never there to begin with.
+Whatever the reasons were: the pressure of being in a new place, a demanding job, a reduced time of togetherness, one reason was clear: Mrs MD’s love for him was not strong enough to withstand the trails and challenges that all married couples face.
+Or that love was never there, to begin with.
 Which was plain enough for everyone to see other than MD.

 Now MD is too jaded.
 His outlook in life too bleak.
-He told me that the sole purpose of his life now is to provide his daughter a good future.
+He told me that the sole purpose of his life now is to provide his daughter with a good future.
 He has no plans for himself.
 He does not want to marry ever again.
 Telling him to do otherwise is pointless.
 It hurts me to see his eyes so joyless.
 The bright promise of a happy future extinguished from them.
 His life had so much potential but one fatal mistake took it all away.

 Then there is JD.
-When I met him recently, despite the devil may care attitude that he happily parades these days his loneliness was palpable.
+When I met him recently, despite the devil may care attitude that he happily parades these days, his loneliness was palpable.
 One can sense he craves the happy family life that seems to elude him.

 Only one thing bothered me.
 From the stories JD told me of her, I got the impression that she was very materialistic.
 She was always bragging about her recent purchases of very expensive designer clothes and gadgets.
-JD said that her family was rich and was used to that kind of lifestyle.
+JD said that her family was wealthy and was used to that kind of lifestyle.

 I’ve made plenty of mistakes myself even when I could see very clearly what the consequences of my actions would bring.
 Still, I ignored it many times, crossing my finger, hoping the universe would bend its rules especially for me.
 But it never did.
 Not even once.